-- Defense Communications satellite-based airborne and highly secured point-to-point.
-This market is typically categorized by customers requiring high quality products at times for mission critical communications in extreme environmental conditions.
-The satellite terminals (e.g., VSAT, Single Channel Per Carrier, or SCPC) are usually provided to the defense agencies via system integrators, and not directly from the power amplifier suppliers; - Government public safety, emergency response and disaster recovery.
+• Defense Communications - satellite-based airborne and highly secured point-to-point.
+This market is typically categorized by customers requiring high quality products - at times for mission critical communications in extreme environmental conditions.
+The satellite terminals (e.g., VSAT, Single Channel Per Carrier, or SCPC) are usually provided to the defense agencies via system integrators, and not directly from the power amplifier suppliers;

+- Government public safety, emergency response and disaster recovery.
 Similar to the market for defense agencies, though usually less demanding in terms of environmental conditions, these terminals are provided to various local, state and federal agencies that need to manage emergency communications.
 The satellite terminals (e.g., VSAT, SCPC) are usually provided via system integrators or service providers and not directly from the power amplifier suppliers; - Commercial terminals A high power amplifier is used with high-end VSAT terminals for various applications where there is the requirement to transmit large amounts of data.
-Examples include Satellite News Gathering for video transmission, as well as airborne terminals in commercial airplanes for Internet access; - Commercial broadcast Broadcast providers and teleport operators require high power amplifiers in order to transmit large carriers, such as for TV broadcast, multicast of video and high-speed IP connectivity.
+Examples include airborne terminals in commercial airplanes for Internet access; - Commercial broadcast Broadcast providers and teleport operators require high power amplifiers in order to transmit large carriers, such as for TV broadcast, multicast of video and high-speed IP connectivity.

-Wavestream's customers include General Dynamics, Telecommunications Systems (TCS), L-3, Honeywell, Globecomm, Cobham and Harris.
+Wavestream's customers include General Dynamics, Telecommunications Systems (TCS), L-3, Honeywell, Tecom and AeroSat.